JamesZanoria/finished_finalsProject/README.md

-# ✈️ SkyReverse Airlines Website 🌐
+# ✈️ SkyReserve Airlines Website 🌐

 Welcome aboard!
-This is our group project: the official website for **SkyReverse Airlines** — your future-ready, stylish airline! 🛫🌤️
+This is our group project: the official website for **SkyReserve Airlines** — your future-ready, stylish airline! 🛫🌤️

 ---

 ## 📄 About the Project

-**SkyReverse** is a static airline website made as part of a school project.
+**SkyReserve** is a static airline website made as part of a school project.
 It offers a clean, user-friendly interface for airline information and mock bookings.
 The site includes:

-- 🏠 A homepage introducing SkyReverse Airlines
+- 🏠 A homepage introducing SkyReserve Airlines
 - 📅 Flight schedules and travel details
 - 🧾 A booking form (demo only)
 - 📞 Contact and support page